leenathomas01/hyperloop-fxso/07_experiments.md

 ## Experiment 5 — Does field-based coupling produce emergent coherence?

 **Hypothesis:** Agents interacting via simple overlap-based coupling — with no explicit message passing — can self-organize into coherent shared trajectories under noise and internal dynamics.
 Coherence is a function of coupling strength relative to noise, not of any pre-programmed coordination.
 This is not a synchronization model; agents are not forced into identical states, but may form structured, partially aligned trajectories.
+The simulation is intentionally minimal but includes key stabilizing factors (localized coupling and normalization) required for non-degenerate behavior.

 **What this tests:** A minimal instantiation of the FXSO hypothesis: that coupling via shared state space is sufficient to produce coordinated structure without discrete communication.
 This bridges Experiment 2 (propagation regimes) and Experiment 6 (self-refinement) — it is the most visceral, visualizable entry point in the set.
 If coherence does not emerge from overlap alone, the field-coupling framing needs additional mechanisms before it can support the rest of the framework.

 **Setup:**
 - Python with numpy (matplotlib optional but recommended for visualization)
 - Agents as 2D vectors evolving under a simple internal transformation (rotation matrix — a minimal proxy for Hyperloop's internal loop)
+- Default configuration: ~30 agents, moderate noise (0.05–0.1) to ensure regime separation
 - A shared coordinate space where proximity determines coupling strength

 **Procedure:**
-1. Initialize 2–10 agents with random 2D states
+1. Initialize ~30 agents with random 2D states
 2. At each timestep, apply a small fixed rotation to each agent's state (internal loop)
-3. For each agent, compute distance-weighted pull toward others — coupling force proportional to proximity, not global averaging
+3. For each agent, compute proximity-weighted coupling using a localized decay (exp(-k × distance²)), and normalize the interaction so total pull remains bounded
 4. Add Gaussian noise at each step (field entropy)
 5. Track: trajectory variance, inter-agent distance over time, visual convergence/divergence patterns
 6. Vary coupling strength across runs to find the transition between regimes